 So, should you write for a content mill?

 If it sounds like my key takeaway here is “Don’t write for a pop culture content mill”, it really isn’t.
 On the contrary, I’d encourage anyone who’s just starting out as a freelancer to sign-up for one of these gigs as soon as they think they’re ready for it…but with two key conditions tacked on.

 One: unless you’re desperate for a regular pay cheque, I’d recommend submitting articles to websites like Cracked, which pay better than most and allow you to submit articles on a more ad hoc basis.
 Indispensable freelance blogging resource Be A Freelance Blogger has a freely available list of the better paying regular freelance gigs out there, so peruse that when rounding up potential jobs to apply for.

 Two: get out quick!
 The minute you’ve banked enough articles to fill a portfolio, start looking further afield for more varied writing assignments (or even pitch some of your own!).
 Don’t wind up like Michael Corleone in The Godfather trilogy: too deeply embedded in your current career – in this case content mill freelancing, not running an underworld empire – that there’s no chance for you to switch things up.

-Of course, you may sign-on to freelance for a pop culture content mill and never want to move on – and more power to you if you do.
+Of course, you may sign on to freelance for a pop culture content mill and never want to move on – and more power to you if you do.
 Like I said at the beginning of this post, this is just my own personal take, backed by three years of experience.
-But at the very least, please bear in mind what I’ve said you join the freelance content mill grind; in the immortal words of Jerry Maguire: “Help me… help you!”
+But at the very least, please bear in mind what I’ve said before you join the freelance content mill grind.
+In the immortal words of Jerry Maguire: “Help me… help you!”